Table of Contents

 So you want a good barbell, but you’re conflicted as to what type to get.

 The two main types of bars are power bars (also called powerlifting bars) and olympic weightlifting bars.
-Just so you know what we’re referring to, weightlifting bars might also be called oly bars or olympic bars.
+Weightlifting bars might also be called olympic bars, or “oly bars” for short.
 Just to confuse things, “olympic bar” might mean anything.
-When someone says it, maybe they mean a weightlifting bar, or maybe they mean any bar with 2″ diameter ends that will take olympic weights.
+When someone says it, maybe they mean a weightlifting bar, or maybe they mean any bar with 2″ diameter rotating sleeves that will take olympic weights.
 Who knows.
 It depends on the context.